vinayrana007/apptest2/README.md

 7. Post approvar action, if "yes", Jenkins will use pipeline variablised credentials to push new image to the DockerHub registry.
 8. In last stage, the server removes the image from local storage.

+## Prerequisits
+1. You should have Docker, GIT & Jenkins installed on your laptop/desktop/VM.

 ## Jenkins Pipeline
 1. Please see the "Jenkinsfile" for the groovy script.